 - automatically track and monitor containerized services

-Deploying the Agent as a DaemonSet is the most straightforward (and recommended) method, since it ensures that the Agent will run as a pod on every node within your cluster and that each new node automatically has the Agent installed.
-You can also configure the Agent to collect process data, traces, and logs by adding a few extra lines to the Agent’s manifest.
+Deploying the Agent as a DaemonSet via our Helm chart is the most straightforward (and recommended) method, since it ensures that the Agent will run as a pod on every node within your cluster and that each new node automatically has the Agent installed.
+You can also configure the Agent to collect process data, traces, and logs by adding a few extra lines to a Helm values file.

 Datadog includes several built-in Kubernetes dashboards so you can monitor your Kubernetes Controller Manager and Scheduler as well as get a high-level view of your pods and kubelets.
 These dashboards automatically track key Kubernetes events and metrics, including: